learnToCrypto/SendEasy/README.md

 # Lako Poslati

-This is the simple application written with Go made staring from the source code explained in "Go Web Programming" book from Manning Publication Co.
+This is the simple application written with Go that allows bidding for a posted job offer.
+In LakoPoslati, we store the data in a relational database (PostgreSQL) and use SQL to interact with the database.